MAKROFREEK/dots-alien-moon/README.md

 The dunst notif' being super... outrageously.. laughably large was initially a mistake, but it's grown on me.
 So now I keep it, it's absolutely absurd but I love it.

+I AM MAKING AN INSTALL GUIDE TO MAKE IT EASIER FOR FOLKS BECAUSE OF MY REALLY WEIRD AND WONKY SETTINGS.

 ## Tools used
 i3-gaps, i3lock-fancy or i3lock-color & betterlockscreen, rofi, dunst, kitty, sublime, neovim, polybar, thunar, zathura.